Code-Institute-Submissions/dimitri-edel-workout-app/README.md

 Well, **Flask is  an MVC framework!**.

 Only because of how **well documented** and **well organized** django is, could I learn and develop at the same time.
 What a **great framework!** I doff my hat!
-The actual problem, though, came up fouor days before submission, as I was already beginning to work on this README.MD file.
+The actual problem, though, came up four days before submission, as I was already beginning to work on this README.MD file.
 What happened was that I learned from my mentor, that the django adminstraion sites, do not count as the real admin sites.
 Thus, I have to implement my own admin interface.
 So, I whipped up an interface, that I would not put out in the real world.
 It does not cover the entire scope of crud functionality for all models, yet they can be easily added later.This interface merely serves as a means to show the assesment team, that if I had planned that in, it would not have been an issue.
-This mishap took away a huge chunk of the time that was planned on providing a good documentation.
+This mishap took away a huge chunk of the time that was planned on providing a good **documentation** and a **comrehensive manaul** on the home page.
+This is the reason why the manual is incomplete for the time being.

 ## First design
 ### Wireframe